mmorrow2012/dell-laptop/JETSON.md

-nvidia jetpack orin use cases
+* nvidia jetson orin use cases

 NVIDIA Jetson Orin series, powered by JetPack SDK, excels in edge AI computing for robotics and vision tasks.
 It's widely used for real-time processing in compact, low-power devices like the Orin Nano and AGX Orin modules [1][2].
 ## Key Use Cases